 World-famous brands such as Hamleys, Armani, Longchamp, and Hackett form the 80% of the retailers that have deployed beacons in their Regent Street stores with the aim of pushing exclusive and personalised marketing messages to customers via iBeacon technology.
 Shoppers receive alerts and tailored content about everything, from new in-store promotions to exclusive offers only available for visitors to Regent Street, as they pass.
 The app also allows shoppers to input their preferences whilst maintaining their anonymity.
 These brands can now build a detailed profile of the shoppers who redeem online special offers, respond to mobile advertising, and eventually enter the physical stores.

 17) Rite Aid

 Rite Aid has installed beacons in over 4,500 US stores for retargeting and personalization of user experience.
-This large scale beacon deployment by the Pharmacy chain is the largest beacon installation program in a retail setting till date.
+This large-scale beacon deployment by the Pharmacy chain is the largest beacon installation program in a retail setting till date.
 In fact, it has even surpassed the one undertaken by the famous Macy’s.
-Rite Aid plans to employ these beacons to focus on creation of a digital infrastructure base that will enable the drug-store chain to link its stores to the Internet of Things (IoT), collection of beacon-level proximity data to strategize their retargeting plan, and achieve personalization capabilities similar to those that have been used in e-commerce.
+Rite Aid plans to employ these beacons to focus on the creation of a digital infrastructure base that will enable the drug-store chain to link its stores to the Internet of Things (IoT), a collection of beacon-level proximity data to strategize their retargeting plan and achieve personalization capabilities similar to those that have been used in e-commerce.

 Target, the second largest general merchandise retailer in the US, announced that it will start testing beacon technology in 50 of its stores nationwide.
 The company plans to limit the number of beacon notifications to two push notifications per shopping trip, so as not to overwhelm customers with alerts.
 The recommendations may appear both as push alerts and in-app updates on the Target app’s “Target Run” page, which is designed like a social media news feed offering deals, top-pinned items on Pinterest, and more.
 Target is initially testing the technology in 50 stores, in Minneapolis, Chicago, Denver, Portland, New York City, Pittsburgh, San Francisco and Seattle.